Cheers! Local vineyards you’ll love

-English wine is officially having a moment - and what better time to try it than in English Wine Week?
-Top up your glass with a drop from one of these local Suffolk and Cambs vineyards.
+English wine is officially having a moment so top up your glass with a drop from one of these local Suffolk & Cambs vineyards.

 What?
 Saffron Grange is well-known in the area for its award-winning sparkling wine.
 The family-run local vineyard has been running on the site since 2008 and the team now have four delicious wines for you to buy.
 And why the Woolly Mammoth logo, we hear you ask?
 That’s because tusks and teeth of these ancient giants have been unearthed in the River Slade which runs along the bottom of the site!